 Once upon a time, plenty of wooden windmills graced the hills surrounding Paris.
 What was once farmland is now housing.
 What was once dirt tracks are now cobbled paving stones.
 And the lost Paris windmills?
 Well, very few of them still survive to this day…

-Notably located in Montmartre, the mills were used to grind flour and to press grapes from the nearby vineyards.
+Notably located in the historic district of Montmartre, the mills were used to grind flour and to press grapes from the nearby vineyards.
 Up to 300 of them in various shapes and sizes existed in the early 20th-century.
 A number of these wooden and stone windmills could be seen from miles around and the Butte became characterised by these quirky landmarks, immortalised by many an impressionist painter.

 Van Gogh, Utrillo, Renoir (whose house can now be visited in the form of Musée de Montmartre), and Toulouse Lautrec all painted the lost Paris windmills at one point or another.
 Today, very few of these windmills survive as many were destroyed to make way for new housing developments, further office buildings and more modern structures.